Shou Pu Erh

 Tea Farm

-The tea farmers live in the Ban Zhang region of Yunnan, on Bu Lang Shan, and belong to the Bu Lang ethnic minority.
+The tea farmers live in the Bangwei Shan region of Yunnan and belong to the Lahu ethnic group.
 The right to harvest certain tea trees is passed down from generation to generation throughout all Pu Erh regions.
 The tea trees used in the production of this tea have likewise been cared for by the same families for several generations.
 In Yunnan, Pu Erh tea trees are treated with great respect, which is why no pesticides or herbicides are ever used.

 Character